Why Are My Gums Bleeding Whittier, CA

 That is why a personalized exam is more useful than guessing based on symptoms alone.

-If we find early signs of periodontal problems, we can also discuss how this page relates to your broader oral health and whether additional care through our general dentist and gum disease services may help protect the teeth and supporting tissues long term.
+If we find early signs of periodontal problems, we can also discuss how this page relates to your broader oral health and whether additional care through our general dentist and Gum Disease Treatment services may help protect the teeth and supporting tissues long term.

 “The same bleeding symptom can come from several different causes, which is why a clinical exam is so valuable.”